HACSPACE/-Resume_Builder_Project_AlmaX/README.md

 ## Usage

-- **Creating a Resume**: Choose a template, Click the "USE TEMPLATE" button to begin building your resume.
+- **Creating a Resume**: Choose a template, Click the "Use Template" button to begin building your resume.
 Fill in your details, and customize your resume content.

 - **Editing a Resume**: You can edit or update Created Resume, from preview section.